Android Central Verdict

 CyberGhost offers OpenVPN, L2TP/IPsec, IKEv2, WireGuard, and PPTP protocols to connect, which helps open it up to so many different devices.
 You get 256-bit AES encryption with a 4,096-bit key for exchanges.
 That's basically the norm these days, though some VPN providers up things to an 8,192-bit key.
 In any case, you should feel secure with the level of encryption from CyberGhost.
 To help keep your browsing private, CyberGhost includes an automatic kill switch that cuts your internet connection if the VPN goes down, as well as DNS leak protection.

 A VPN's log-keeping policy should be a top concern when shopping around, and CyberGhost scores well.
 Operating out of Bucharest, Romania, CyberGhost has no legal obligation to log user activity.
 It also resides outside of 5 Eyes, 9 Eyes, and 14 Eyes intelligence alliances.
 CyberGhost makes it clear that some information is kept, but only in order to keep your service running.
+The lack of a security audit is a little concerning but not a deal-breaker.
 The email address you use to sign up, payment information, and cookie preferences are logged.
 Keep in mind that you can pay anonymously with Bitcoin and use a burner email address to protect your privacy.

 To help keep users at ease, CyberGhost releases a transparency report every three months that details DMCA complaints, police and agency information requests, and statistics about how CyberGhost operates.